Owen Williams (British Army officer)

-Owen Lewis Cope Williams (13 July 1836 – 2 October 1904) was a British Army officer and Conservative politician who sat in the House of Commons from 1880 to 1885.
-He belonged to the Marlborough House set around the future King Edward VII of the United Kingdom.
+Lieutenant-General Owen Lewis Cope Williams JP (13 July 1836 – 2 October 1904) was a British Army officer and Conservative politician who sat in the House of Commons from 1880 to 1885.
+He belonged to the Marlborough House set around the future King Edward VII.

 Early life

 Williams was born into the landed gentry on 13 July 1836.
 He was the eldest son of Thomas Peers Williams, MP for Great Marlow, and the former Emily Bacon.
 Among his siblings was Hwfa Williams, who became a courtier in the circle of the Prince of Wales, and his sisters, three of whom married into the nobility.

 His maternal grandfather was Anthony Bushby Bacon of Benham Park in Berkshire.
 Three generations of descent from Thomas Williams of Llanidan, who had made a fortune from the copper of Mynydd Parys.

 He was educated at Eton College.

 Career

 Williams joined the Royal Horse Guards in 1854.
 He became lieutenant in 1856, captain in 1858, major and lieutenant colonel in 1866.
 He was colonel and commanding officer of the Royal Horse Guards from 1871 to 1882.
 His successor was Frederick Burnaby, who had quarrelled with both Williams and the Prince of Wales as colonel-in-chief, and soon left the country.
 Williams became a major-general on half-pay in 1882 and retired as lieutenant general in 1887.

 At the 1880 general election Williams was elected MP for Great Marlow.
 He held the seat until 1885, when it was abolished.